milvus-io/bootcamp/EN_solutions/pic_search/README.md

 chenglong555/pic_search_demo:0.5.1
 ```

-In the previous command, `/your/data/path1` and `/your/data/path2` specifies the path of the images.
+In the previous command, `/your/data/path1` and `/your/data/path2` specify the path of the images.
 These locations are mapped to the docker container.
 After deployment, you can use `/tmp/pic1` and `/tmp/pic2` to load images. `MILVUS_HOST` specifies the IP address of the Milvus Docker host.
 Do not use backloop address "127.0.0.1".
 You do not have to modify other parts of the command.

 ##### 3. Run pic_search_demo_web docker